A Dimension-Agnostic Bootstrap Anderson-Rubin Test For Instrumental Variable Regressions: Asymptotic Power

 \begin{rem} \cite{N23} proposed a dimension-robust version of the K test, which de-correlates the endogenous variable $X_i$ and outcome error $e_i$ conditionally on $Z_i$.
 This approach requires consistently estimating the conditional correlation $\rho(Z_i) = \mathbb E(X_i e_i|Z_i)$.
 However, when the dimension of $Z_i$ is large, in general, $\rho(Z_i)$ cannot be consistently estimated.
 Instead, \cite{N23} imposes a sparsity condition and estimates $\rho(Z_i)$ by an $\ell_1$-regularized regression.
+According to his simulations, the dimension-robust K test can also suffer from the power ditch issue due to the (null-imposed) decorrelation.
 Unlike \citeauthor{N23}'s (\citeyear{N23}) procedure, our test achieves robustness against the dimension of IVs without imposing any additional structure.
-Furthermore, if one is comfortable with imposing the sparsity assumption on $\rho(Z_i)$, then it is possible to combine our test and \cite{N23}'s K test (e.g., by constructing a dimension-robust version of the conditional linear combination test in \cite{LWZ(2023)}, which is efficient under strong identification and also solves the non-monotone power issue).
+Furthermore, if one is comfortable with imposing the sparsity assumption on $\rho(Z_i)$, then it is possible to combine our test and \citeauthor{N23}'s (\citeyear{N23}) K test (e.g., by constructing a dimension-robust version of the conditional linear combination test in \cite{LWZ(2023)}, which is efficient under strong identification and also solves the power ditch issue).

 \end{rem}